Logo

 • Low odds of winning large sweepstakes prizes.

-• The $7 payout is difficult to reach in practice.
+• The $7 payout can be hard to reach consistently.

-• Marketing implies payouts that many users never see.
+• Marketing implies payouts that many users do not experience.

 The Best Words to Win Alternatives